lhlRahman/vector-database/README.md

 # Vector Database

-A high-performance, in-memory vector database with SIMD optimizations, supporting both exact and approximate nearest neighbor search.
+A high-performance, in-memory vector database with SIMD optimizations, supporting exact, LSH, and HNSW nearest neighbor search.
 Built with C++20 and optimized for modern architectures including Apple Silicon (M1/M2) and x86-64.

 ## 🚀 Features